owulveryck/owulveryck.github.io/content/post/2023-03-02-wardleytogo.md

 As a kickstart, I implemented a parser to the `owm` language.

-So I can build my map with `onlinewardleymaps`, get the source code in `owm` and build a tool with the SDK to transpile `owm` into the intermediate representation, and render it into SVG.
+So I can build my map with `onlinewardleymaps`, extract the source code (the `owm` representation) and build a tool with the SDK to transpile `owm` into the intermediate representation, and render it into SVG.

 ## A high level language to express map "as data"